wizmik12/personal-web/content/talk/2019/rsme-amat.md

 +++
 date = "2019-03-29T13:00:00"
-title = "III Jornada RSME-AMAT: The Fluxions in live" abstract = "The Fluxions recorded an episode in live." abstract_short = "" event = "III Jornada RSME-AMAT" event_url = "https://www.rsme.es/2019/03/jornada-rsme-amat-4/"
+title = "III Jornada RSME-AMAT: The Fluxions" abstract = "The Fluxions recorded an episode in live about Maryam Mirzakhani and Karen Uhlenbeck.
+Winners of the Fields Medal and Abel Prize, respectively." abstract_short = "" event = "III Jornada RSME-AMAT" event_url = "https://www.rsme.es/2019/03/jornada-rsme-amat-4/"